reidgs/TerraBot/Prototype/Proto_WS/README.md

 > *requires roslib Arduino library and SimpleDHT*

 ## Installing Dependancies
+> Side note if you do not have a Sketchbook folder, make one
+> To allow uploading to an Arduino 'sudo usermod -a -G dialout $USER'
 ### Roslib
 > 'sudo apt install ros-melodic-rosserial-arduino'
 > 'sudo apt install ros-melodic-rosserial'